akiverlassen/acc102/README.md

 **Output: Final dataset exported to CSV**

 ***
-## 5. Key Outputs & Insights
+## 5. Key Findings
-- Comprehensive metrics table
-- Comparative charts for all indicators
-- High positive correlation between MSFT and NVDA
+- MSFT shows stronger and more stable profitability over the period.

-  NVDA: higher return, higher risk, higher Beta

-  MSFT: more stable, lower volatility and drawdown
-- Final cleaned dataset for further analysis
+- ADBE has higher return potential but also higher volatility.
+- Both stocks outperform the market with positive alpha.
+- MSFT has better risk-adjusted returns (higher Sharpe ratio).
+- MSFT and ADBE are strongly correlated with each other and with the S&P 500.

 ***
-## 6. Libraries Used
+## 6. How to Run
-plaintext

-yfinance, pandas, numpy, matplotlib, seaborn
+1.Install required packages:
+   `pip install pandas numpy matplotlib seaborn wrds`
+2. Open the Jupyter notebook
+3. Run cells sequentially from top to bottom
+4. Ensure you have a valid WRDS account

 ***
-## 7. How to Run
-1. Install dependencies: `pip install yfinance pandas numpy matplotlib seaborn`
-2. Open `MSFT_NVDA_Analysis.ipynb in Jupyter`
-3. Run cells sequentially
-4. View charts, metrics, and exported CSV
+## 7.Product & Demo
+- **GitHub Repository**: [Your GitHub Link]
+- **Demo Video**: [Your Demo Video Link]
+- **Notebook**: `MSFT_ADBE_Investment_Analysis.ipynb`
 ***
-## 8. Ethical & Compliance Notes
+## 8.Limitations & Improvements
-- Data used for educational purpose only
-- Source clearly acknowledged
-- No sensitive or proprietary data included
-- This is for analysis only, NOT investment advice
-***
+- Limitations: Reliance on historical data; no macroeconomic variables included.
+- Improvements: Add peer comparison, include valuation ratios, build a simple forecasting model.

+---

-## 9. AI Disclosure (Required by ACC102)
+## AI Disclosure
-Tools used: Gemini,Doubao

-Date: [2026/4/25]

-Purpose: Code debugging, explanation, reflection report drafting, and language polishing
+- AI tools：Gemini，Doubao
+- AI tools were used to assist with code structuring, debugging.